Huckiel7/alx-low_level_programming/0x00-hello_world/README.md

-nd that piece of art is useful" - Dora Korpar
+and that piece of art is useful" - Dora Korpar, 2015-10-19